jgarzautexas/ordoro_project/README.md

 ```

 Running pytest from the terminal will run some simple test to make sure functionality is working.
+This will not show any output, so it's best calling the ordoro_madness.py fill and change the api-url in the main function accordingly.